Palo Alto Institute Mission

 The Palo Alto Institute is sponsoring research in the area of food allergies led by the world class team headed by Dr. Kari Nadeau at Stanford School of Medicine.
 The research is designed to advance our understanding of the role of autonomic dysfuction in life-threatening allergic reactions to certain kinds of food.
 More information about the ground-breaking research in the field of food allergies can be found at foodallergies.stanford.edu/research/.

 The Palo Alto Institute is sponsoring research and discussion in the area of demographics, specifically the dual challenges of declining fertility and aging of the population in much of the world.
-We will be hosting events to discuss this important topic in 2016 by bringing together thought leaders in public policy and industry to advance the public discourse and bring attention to this pressing issue.
 More information can be found at www.depopulation.net or by contacting us at the email address below.